A Parent's Guide to Maynooth College

 Choosing a Course

-St Patrick’s College, Maynooth offers a range of exciting and stimulating subjects, alongside its expertise in Theology and related areas, in conjunction with Maynooth University.
+St Patrick’s College, Maynooth offers a range of exciting and stimulating subjects.
+Alongside its expertise in Theology, Philosophy and related areas, it also offers a range of Arts subjects in conjunction with Maynooth University.

 Deciding which one is right for your child is an important undertaking.
 The subject they choose to study may be familiar to them or entirely new.